 As previously disclosed, since 2011, we have been investigated by the SEC and the DOJ concerning possible violations of the FCPA and other laws.
-While we are unable to predict the full scope, duration or outcome of the SEC and DOJ investigations, based on discussions with the SEC and DOJ, we believe that it is probable that the outcome would include the government pursuing civil and criminal sanctions.
-We recently have begun discussions with the SEC and DOJ concerning resolution of these matters.
-We accrued \$200.0 million in connection with the disclosed investigations that we believe is the minimum amount of loss to be incurred.
-We believe it is probable that the amount will be in excess of \$200.0 million, but we are unable to estimate an amount at this time.
+While we are unable to predict the full scope, duration or outcome of the SEC and DOJ investigations, based on discussions with the SEC and DOJ, we believe that the government will pursue civil and criminal sanctions.
+We are in discussions with the SEC and DOJ concerning resolution of these matters.
+We accrued \$200.0 million in the first quarter of 2016 in connection with the disclosed investigations and recorded an additional charge of \$214.3 million in connection with the disclosed investigations for the second quarter of 2016.
+The probable estimated loss, which totals \$414.3 million, may be subject to change based on the terms of any final settlement with the SEC and DOJ relating to those matters.
 Any resolution could have a material adverse effect on our business, financial condition or results of operations.